 Janos Von Neumann published his work called "Theory of Games", that provided the basics Mathematicians to Linear Programming.At a later time, in 1947, he viewed the similitude among them Programming linear problems and the matrix theory that developed himself.

 In 1939, mathematical Russian L. Kantorovich, in association with the mathematical Dutchman T. Koopmans, developed the mathematical theory called "Linear programming", thanks to that went rewarded with the Nobel.

-In the late years 30, George Joseph Stigler presented a particular problem known as special diet optimal or more commonly known as problem of the diet, that happened because the worry of the USA army to guarantee some nutriotonals requests to the lower cost for his troops.
-It was solved with a heuristic method wich solution only differ in some centimes against the solution contributed years later by the Simplex Method.
+In the late years 30, George Joseph Stigler presented a particular problem known as special diet optimal or more commonly known as problem of the diet, that came about by the worry of the USA army to guarantee some nutritional requests for his troops to the lowest price.
+It was solved with a heuristic method which solution only differ in some centimes against the solution contributed years later by the Simplex Method.

 But it does not considered than has been born a new science called Operations Research until the II World War, during battle of England, where Deutsche Air Force, that is the Luftwaffe, was submitting the Britishers to a hard Air raid, since these had an little aerial capability, although experimented in the Combat.
 The British government, looking for some method to defend his country, convoked several scientists of various disciplines for try to resolve the problem to get the peak of benefit of radars that they had.
 Thanks to his work determining the optimal localization of antennas and they got the best distribution of signals to double the effectiveness of the system of aerial defense.

 To notice the range of this new discipline, England created another groups of the same nature in order to obtain optimal results in the dispute.
 Just like United States (USA), when joined the War in 1942, creating the project SCOOP (Scientific Computation Of Optimum Programs), where was working George Bernard Dantzig, who developed in 1947 the Simplex algorithm.